Saracens agree £32m takeover deal

 Last updated on .From the section Rugby Union

-Saracens have agreed a £32m takeover deal that will see a consortium of investors acquire a majority controlling stake in the club.

-The consortium includes South African World Cup-winning captain and former Saracens player Francois Pienaar.
+Saracens have agreed a £32m takeover deal with a consortium of investors that includes South African World Cup-winning former captain Francois Pienaar.

+The group will acquire a majority controlling stake in the club.

-Nigel Wray, the club's owner for 26 years, retains "a significant minority shareholding, albeit a passive one".
+Nigel Wray, the club's owner for 26 years, retains "a significant minority shareholding, albeit a passive one", a club statement said.

-Chairman Neil Golding remains in his role, as does chief executive Lucy Wray.
+Chairman Neil Golding and chief executive Lucy Wray will remain.

+Marco V. Masotti, the owner of South Africa's Sharks rugby team, is also part of the six-person consortium.

+Saracens say the money brought in by the investors will help the club "maintain their position at the top of the men's game".

 More to follow.